Karl-Hui/simple-todo/README.md

 # React + TypeScript + Vite

+This is a basic Todo List application built using React, TypeScript, and Vite.
+The application allows you to add new items to the list and delete existing items by clicking the corresponding buttons.
+Additionally, you can click on a list item to select it, and clicking it again will unselect it.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: